jiabingeng/places-service-docs/places-database-management-1/managing-pois-in-the-places-ui.md

 4. Type a name for your POI.
 5. Select or add a library.
 6. Enter or select a radius.

-7. Select an icon for your POI.
+   a.
+Select an icon for your POI.

-8. Select a color for the icon.
+   b.
+Select a color for the icon.

 9. Expand the **Location** section.

-10. Type an address.
+    a.
+Type an address.

-11. Type the city.
+    b.
+Type the city.

-12. Type the name of the state.
+    c.
+Type the name of the state.

-13. Type the name of the country.
+   d.
+Type the name of the country.

-14. Select or enter a latitude or longitude.
+   e.
+Select or enter a latitude or longitude.

-15. Click **Drop Pin on Map**.
+   f.
+Click **Drop Pin on Map**.

 16. Expand the **Metadata** section and click **Add Metadata.**

-17. Type the key name.
+    a.
+Type the key name.

-18. Type the key value.
+    b.
+Type the key value.

 19. Click **Confirm** and then **Save**.

 ## Edit a POI